 We have expanded our automated monitoring and surveillance of transactions and communications by utilising technologies to optimise the process and target relevant risks, and we continue to strengthen our systems to identify potentially unusual patterns by implementing new and improved technologies.

 - Improved investigation and reporting

 At Danske Bank, we are increasing our investigation efficiency and effectiveness to ensure that any suspicion of financial crime is reported to the relevant authorities for further investigation.

 We have enhanced the coverage of our investigations and the speed in which our investigators are able to identify potential financial crime risks by implementing new data analytics and visualisation systems.
 This provides both our management and relevant authorities with higher quality suspicious activity reports.

 Danske Bank complies with financial sanctions imposed by the UN, the EU, the UK, the USA, and any other applicable sanctions as appropriate.

 We have processes in place to ensure that we do not offer banking services to sanctioned parties, and that we do not engage in transactions or activities in violation of sanctions.

-We have restrictions in place related to certain countries/territories and may also, in our sole discretion, decide not to process transactions, provide certain products or services, or otherwise decline to facilitate transactions, where these activities fall outside of our risk appetite.
+We may, in our sole discretion, decide not to process transactions, provide certain products or services, or otherwise decline to facilitate transactions, where these activities fall outside of our risk appetite.